 If therapy has to be discontinued, patients should be counseled about the need for close clinical and laboratory monitoring.
-They should also be aware of the risks of viral rebound, acute retroviral syndrome, decline of CD4 count, HIV disease progression, development of minor HIV-associated manifestations such as oral thrush, development of drug resistance, and the need for chemoprophylaxis against opportunistic infections depending on the CD4 count.
-A timeline for restarting therapy should be discussed.
-Each patient should be counseled about the need to follow safe behavior guidelines to reduce the risk of HIV transmission.
-Data from relevant controlled trials should be shared with the patient.
+They should also be aware of the risks of viral rebound, acute retroviral syndrome, increased risk for HIV transmission, decline of CD4 count, HIV disease progression or death, development of minor HIV-associated manifestations such as oral thrush, development of serious non-AIDS complications, development of drug resistance, and the need for chemoprophylaxis against opportunistic infections depending on the CD4 count.
+Treatment interruptions often result in rapid reductions in CD4 counts.

-Prior to any intentional treatment interruption, a number of antiretroviral-specific issues should be taken into consideration.
+Prior to any planned treatment interruption, a number of antiretroviral-specific issues should be taken into consideration.
 These include:

-• Discontinuation of efavirenz or nevirapine.
-The optimal interval between stopping efavirenz or nevirapine and other antiretroviral drugs is not known.
-The duration of detectable levels of these drugs after discontinuation ranges from less than 1 week to more than 3 weeks [288, 289].
+• Discontinuation of efavirenz, etravirine, or nevirapine.
+The optimal interval between stopping efavirenz, etravirine, or nevirapine and other antiretroviral drugs is not known.
+The duration of detectable levels of these drugs after discontinuation ranges from less than 1 week to more than 3 weeks [301, 302].
 Simultaneously stopping all drugs in a regimen containing these agents may result in functional monotherapy with the NNRTIs, because their half-lives are longer than other agents.
 This may increase the risk of selection of NNRTI-resistant mutations.
 It is further complicated by evidence that certain host genetic polymorphisms may result in slower rates of clearance.
-Such polymorphism may be more common among specific ethnic groups, such as African Americans and Hispanics [290, 291].
+Such polymorphisms may be more common among specific ethnic groups, such as African Americans and Hispanics [303, 304].
 Some experts recommend stopping the NNRTI but continuing the other antiretroviral drugs for a period of time.
 The optimal time sequence for staggered component discontinuation has not been determined.
-A study in South Africa demonstrated that giving 4 or 7 days of zidovudine + lamivudine after a single dose of nevirapine reduced the risk of postnatal nevirapine resistance from 60% to 10%-12% [292].
-An alternative strategy used by some experts is to substitute a PI for the NNRTI and to continue the PI with dual NRTIs for a period of time; however, no specific efficacy data supporting this have been reported.
+A study in South Africa demonstrated that giving four or seven days of zidovudine + lamivudine after a single dose of nevirapine reduced the risk of postnatal nevirapine resistance from 60% to 10%-12% [305].
+Use of nucleosides with a longer half-life such as tenofovir plus emtricitabine has also been shown to decrease nevirapine resistance after single dose treatment [306, 307].
+The findings may however differ in patients on chronic nevirapine treatment.
+An alternative strategy used by some experts is to substitute a PI for the NNRTI and to continue the PI with dual NRTIs for a period of time; however, no efficacy data supporting this have been reported.
 The optimal duration needed to continue the PI-based regimen after stopping the NNRTI is not known.
-Given the prolonged potential of detectable NNRTI concentrations for more than 3 weeks, some suggest that the PI-based regimen may need to be continued for up to 4 weeks.
+Given the potential of prolonged detectable NNRTI concentrations for more than 3 weeks, some suggest that the PI-based regimen may need to be continued for up to 4 weeks.
 Further research to determine the best approach to discontinuing NNRTIs is needed.
+Clinical data on etravirine and treatment interruption is lacking but its long half-life of approximately 40 hours suggests that stopping etravirine needs to be done carefully using the same suggestions for nevirapine and efavirenz for the time being.

 - Discontinuation and reintroduction of nevirapine.
-Because nevirapine is an inducer of the drug-metabolizing hepatic enzymes, administration of full therapeutic doses of nevirapine without a 2-week, low-dose escalation phase will result in excess plasma drug levels and potentially increase the risk for toxicity.
-Therefore, in a patient who has interrupted treatment with nevirapine for more than 2 weeks and is to be restarted later, nevirapine should be reintroduced with a dose escalation period of 200mg once daily for 14 days followed by a 200mg twice-daily regimen (AII). - Discontinuation of emtricitabine, lamivudine, or tenofovir in patients with hepatitis B coinfection.
-Patients with hepatitis B coinfection (hepatitis B surface antigen or HBeAg positive) and receiving one or a combination of these NRTIs may experience an exacerbation of hepatitis upon drug discontinuation [164, 165].
-If any of the above agents is discontinued, the patients should be closely monitored for exacerbation of hepatitis or for hepatic flare (AII).
-Some experts suggest initiating adefovir or entecavir for the treatment of HBV in these patients (CIII).
-(See Hepatitis B and HIV CoInfection section.)
+Because nevirapine is an inducer of the drugmetabolizing hepatic enzymes, administration of full therapeutic doses of nevirapine without a 2-week, low-dose escalation phase will result in excess plasma drug levels and potentially increase the risk for toxicity.
+Therefore, in a patient who has interrupted treatment with nevirapine for more than 2 weeks, nevirapine should be reintroduced with a dose escalation period of 200mg once daily for 14 days, then a 200mg twice-daily regimen (AII). - Discontinuation of emtricitabine, lamivudine, or tenofovir in patients with hepatitis B coinfection.
+Patients with hepatitis B coinfection (hepatitis B surface antigen or HBeAg positive) and receiving one or a combination of these NRTIs may experience an exacerbation of hepatitis upon drug discontinuation [168, 169].
+(See Hepatitis B (HBV)/HIV Coinfection section.)